johnbentcope/vpype-solids/THEORY.md

 ## Step 0: _Projecting onto the Image Plane_
 ### High-Level Description
+Objects loaded from file are stored with the following data.

+Each record of `OBJ_VERT` corresponds to a vertex `v`, and contains the following fields in the `Vert3D` dataclass:

+* the x, y, and z coordinates of `v`
+* an adjacency list `ADJACENCIES`, which lists the indices of the edges in `OBJ_EDGE` which are incident to `v`

+Each record of `OBJ_FACE` corresponds to a face on the object and contains the following field in the `Face3D` dataclass:

+* a list, `BOUNDARY`, of the indices of vertices in `OBJ_VERT` that are on the boundary of the face, in counter clockwise winding

+Each record of `OBJ_EDGE` corresponds to an edge `(v, w)`, and contains the following fields in the `Edge3D` dataclass:

+* the index of `v` in `OBJ_VERT`
+* the index of `w` in `OBJ_VERT`
+* the index, `SIDE`, of the face (if any) in `OBJ_FACE` that contains `(v, w)` on its boundary
+* the index of the position of `v` in the `BOUNDARY` list of the `SIDE` face
+* the index of the position of `w` in the `BOUNDARY` list of the `SIDE` face

+In the common case of two adjacent faces sharing an edge, the edge is recorded twice in `OBJ_EDGE`, once for each face to be stored as a `SIDE`.

 Transformation and rotation matrices are applied to the vertices of objects in the scene.

 Vertices behind the camera are culled, and faces that partially extend behind the camera are clipped.
 The 3D polygons of the shapes in the scene are projected onto the image plane, using the camera's projection matrix.
 Before storing these lines, face normals are compared to the vector representing the direction the camera is facing, and this information is used to cull back faces.

 ## Step 1: _Constructing the Polygon Arrangement_
 ### High-Level Description